 - A letter of good academic standing which includes the applicant’s class rank, must be submitted from each law school attended.

 The LSU Law Center accepts transfer applications from students that have satisfactorily completed the full first year curriculum at a law school accredited by the American Bar Association.
+A maximum of 32 credits may be accepted for transfer (there are no exceptions to this policy).
+Credit only (not grades) are transferable.
+Students can earn the award of transfer credit only for courses in which they earned a grade equal to or better than a “C”, a 2.0, or the equivalent of a “C” or a 2.0.
+Students with pass/fail or pass/no credit grades due to COVID-19 are welcome to apply.
 The Law Center reserves the right to refuse credit, in whole or in part, and to withdraw credit for previously completed courses.
 Transfer students must provide a statement from the dean of the current law school certifying that the applicant is in good standing and eligible for continued enrollment at that school.
 Petitions for admission with advanced standing are considered by the Admissions Committee.
 Prospective transfer students who are denied admission are encouraged to apply as nonmatriculating students, as admission as a nonmatriculating student is partly based on approval by the student’s dean.
 Students are not admitted with advanced standing for the summer term.

-Transfer applicants should submit a completed application and the $50 application fee by July 1.
+Transfer applicants should submit a completed application and the $50 application fee by the aforementioned deadlines.
 A petition stating the reasons underlying the transfer request and letters of recommendation must be included with any additional supporting documents.
-Students may also include a resumé in addition to the requested information.
+Students must include a resumé.
 Transfer applicants should request that official transcripts of all work (undergraduate, graduate, and law) be sent directly to the Credential Assembly Service (CAS) of LSAC.
 A letter of good standing must be submitted from each law school attended.
-Applicants should also send a current LSAT score (LSAT scores more than five years old will not be considered).
-A copy of the LSAT report is also required.
+Applicants should also send a current LSAT/CAS report.